baqar-abbas/blog-app-rails/README.md

 ## 🔭 Future Features <a name="future-features"></a>

--Processing data in models.
--Views.
--Forms
+- Views.
+- Forms
--Add authorization rules.
+- Add authorization rules.
--Integration specs for Views.
+- Integration specs for Views.
--Add API endpoints.
+- Add API endpoints.
--API documentation.
+- API documentation.
--Validations and Model specs.
+- Validations and Model specs.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>